-U. T. Board of Regents - Regents' Rules and Regulations, Part Two: Approval of Amendments to Chapter VI, Sec-3. tion 5 (Workers' Compensation Insurance) .-- In order to conform to the current workers' compensation statutes, the Board amended the Regents' Rules and Regulations, Part Two, Chapter VI, Section 5 (Workers' Compensation Insurance) to read as follows: Sec.
+Sec.
 5. Workers' Compensation Insurance.

-5.1 Pursuant to Article 8309d of Vernon's Texas Civil Statutes, a self-insured System-wide Workers' Compensation Insurance (W.C.I.)
-Program will provide certain benefits for injuries sustained in the course and scope of employment.
-5.2 The System Personnel Office, with the assistance of other appropriate System and component institution offices, shall investigate injuries.
-5.3 The System Personnel Office shall be responsible for reporting all covered injuries to the Texas Workers' Compensation Commission (TWCC).
-5.4 The System Personnel Office shall coordinate occupational safety and health activities.
-The Office of General Counsel shall be responsible for a determination on appeal of TWCC decisions.
-A percentage of annual payroll, as approved by the U. T. Board of Regents, 5.6 shall be set aside to fund the Workers' Compensation Insurance Fund (W.C.I.
-Fund).
-Each institutional chief busi-5.61 ness officer shall be responsible for the transmission of amounts to be added to the W.C.I.
+- Pursuant to Article 8309d of Vernon's Texas Civil Statutes, a self-insured System-wide Workers' Compensation Insurance (W.C.I.)
+Program will provide certain benefits for injuries sustained in the course and scope of employment. - 5.2 The System Personnel Office, with the assistance of other appropriate System and component institution offices, shall investigate injuries [and-publish-and-enforce-safety regulations]. - 5.3 The System Personnel Office shall be responsible for reporting all covered injuries to the Texas Workers' Compensation Commission (TWCC) [Industrial-Accident-Beard-(I-A-B-)]. - 5.4 The System Personnel Office shall coordinate occupational safety and health activities [and-enforce-occupational-safety-and-health standards]. - 5.5 The Office of General Counsel shall be responsible for a determination on appeal of TWCC [#-A-B-] decisions. - 5.6 A percentage of annual payroll, as approved by the U. T. Board of Regents, shall be set aside to fund the Workers' Compensation Insurance Fund (W.C.I.
+Fund). - 5.61 Each institutional chief business officer shall be responsible for the transmission of amounts to be added to the W.C.I.
 Fund for all salaries paid, as instructed by the System Personnel Office, for receipt into the W.C.I.
-Fund no later than 15 days after the end of each month.
-5.62 The W.C.I.
-Fund must be deposited or invested in the same manner as other local institutional funds as specified in Part Two, Chapter III, Section 4 of these Rules and Regulations.
-5.7 The System Personnel Office shall be responsible for processing all W.C.I. claims for medical care and compensation.
-5.8 The System Personnel Office shall prepare an annual report for the U. T. Board of Regents on the status of the W.C.I.
-Fund. - 18 -18
+Fund no later than 15 days after the end of each month. - 5.62 The W.C.I.
+Fund must be deposited or invested in the same manner as other local institutional funds as specified in Part Two, Chapter III, Section 4 of these Rules and Regulations. - 5.7 The System Personnel Office shall be responsible for processing [process] all W.C.I. claims for medical care and compensation. - 5.8 The System Personnel Office shall prepare an annual report for the U. T. Board of Regents on the status of the W.C.I.
+Fund.

+The proposed minor revisions to Part Two, Chapter VI, Section 5 of the Regents' Rules and Regulations conform to the current workers' compensation statutes.

-4. Permanent University Fund - University Lands: Approval of New Rate and Damage Schedule Covering Compensation for Surface Damage and Rates for Easements, Leases, and Grants on Permanent University Fund Lands Effective Immediately. -- Upon recommendation of the Business Affairs and Audit Committee, the Damage Schedule, Damage Program and Rate Schedule for Easements, Leases, and Grants on Permanent University Fund Lands, which were approved by the Board in December 1985 and amended in August 1986, were rescinded, and the Board adopted a new Rate and Damage Schedule covering these same elements as set forth on Pages 20 - 30 effective immediately.
+4. Permanent University Fund - University Lands: Recommendation for Approval of New Rate and Damage Schedule Covering Compensation for Surface Damage and Rates for Easements, Leases, and Grants on Permanent University Fund Lands.--

+The Chancellor concurs in the recommendation of the Vice Chancellor for Business Affairs that the Damage Schedule, Damage Program and Rate Schedule for Easements, Leases, and Grants on Permanent University Fund Lands, approved by the U. T. Board of Regents in December 1985 and amended in August 1986, be rescinded.

+It is further recommended that the Board approve a new rate and damage schedule covering these same elements as set forth on Pages $\underline{BAAC}$ 5 - 15 to be effective October 11, 1991.

-The new schedule results from a periodic review to insure that the University's rates are in line with those currently being paid to others by companies that engage in the acquisition of right-of-way and geophysical activities.
-Other changes in the schedule reflect clarifications of wording, definitions, etc. to facilitate the administration of the program.
+Periodic reviews are made of the charges for the granting of easements, leases, and grants on Permanent University Fund Lands and of damage rates for surface operations to insure that the University's rates are in line with those currently being paid others by companies that engage in the acquisition of right-of-way and geophysical activities.